 Rebecca was born to the Magi on a world where it meant slavery or death.
 All her life she has hidden from the Shan's Proctors who control the enslaved Magi.
 To keep her family safe from them, she will risk anything, tell any lie, even trick an innocent man into a forbidden marriage.
 She never expected to fall in love with him, but it happened.
-Now she and Andre must defy the Shan and his powerful Proctors with nothing but his skill with a blade and her untriedmagic.
+Now she and Andre must defy the Shan and his powerful Proctors with nothing but his skill with a blade and her untried magic.

 About Magi Storm

-A simple act of kindness dumps a young healer into a web of magic intrigue and war.
+A simple act of kindness dumps a young healer into a web of Magic intrigue and war.

-When Catrin arrives at the crumbling Wyvern Towers to unite Wild Magi Logan Silvermane aka the Weathermaker, with his baby son she discovers the place in ruins.
-Logan is on mission to convince an old friend to accept the new Magi Accords.
-The Accords will free Askela's enslaved Magi from the tyrany of the Proctors and help keep them safe from invasion from the nearby kingdom of Jacite.
+When Catrin of Ironlyn arrives at the crumbling Wyvern Towers to unite Wild Magi Logan Silvermane aka the Weatherman with his baby son, she finds it in ruins.
+Logan is there on mission to convince an old friend to accept the new Magi Accords.
+The Accords will free Askela's enslaved Magi from the tyranny of the Proctors and help keep everyone safe from an invasion by the nearby kingdom of Jacite.